Learn Some Stuff Here!

 Pre 1975 - battery powered smoke detector on any level 1975-1977 - electric powered on uppermost level 1977-1983 - electric powered smoke detector on uppermost and basement level (if applicable) 1983-1991 - electric powered smoke detector on all levels 1991-present - electric powered smoke detector with a backup battery powered smoke detector on each level and in each sleeping area.During residential smoke detector inspections, inspectors will be enforcing Mount Laurel Township Local Ordinance 1985-12, Chapter 81, Section 81-24, which states that all smoke detectors must be less than 10 years old.
 Remember that the easiest way to maintain your smoke detectors is to test them when you change the battery each fall when you "Change Your Clock, Change your Battery".

-A certificate of Smoke Detector Compliance is required at the change of ownership or occupancy for residential properties.
-It is very easy to obtain the required "smoke detector certification" or "Certificate of Smoke Detector Compliance" as it is referred to in the Code.
+A certificate of Smoke Alarm Compliance is required at the change of ownership or occupancy for residential properties.
+It is very easy to obtain the required "smoke alarm certification" or "Certificate of Smoke Alarm Compliance" as it is referred to in the Code.
 You will need:

-- properly working smoke detectors that are properly placed according to the year of construction and less than 10 years old;
+- properly working smoke alarms that are properly placed according to the year of construction and less than 10 years old;

-- all electric smoke detectors installed after 1977 must be interconnected;
+- all electric smoke alarms installed after 1977 must be interconnected;

-- a carbon monoxide detector within 10 feet of every sleeping area;
+- a carbon monoxide alarm within 10 feet of every sleeping area;

-- a fire extinguisher with a minimum weight of 2.5 lbs. with a rating of ABC and a maximum weight of 10 lbs. installed in or within 10 feet of the kitchen.
+- a 2A:10BC fire extinguisher installed in or within 10 feet of the kitchen.

 Don't forget to change your smoke detector battery when you change your clocks for the beginning and end of Daylight Saving Time.